 |Scenarios||Optional||Variant||True to protect scenarios.
 This argument is valid only for worksheets.
 The default value is True.|

 |UserInterfaceOnly||Optional||Variant||True to protect the user interface, but not macros.
 If this argument is omitted, protection applies both to macros and to the user interface.|

-If changes wanted to be made to a protected worksheet, it is possible to use the Protect method on a protected worksheet if the password is supplied.
+If you want to make changes to a protected worksheet, it is possible to use the Protect method on a protected worksheet if the password is supplied.
 Also, another method would be to unprotect the worksheet, make the necessary changes, and then protect the worksheet again.

-Note 'Unprotected' means the cell may be locked (Format Cells dialog box) but is included in a range defined in the Allow Users to Edit Ranges dialog box, and the user has unprotected the range with a password or been validated via NT permissions.
+Unprotected means that the cell may be locked (Format Cells dialog box) but is included in a range defined in the Allow Users to Edit Ranges dialog box, and the user has unprotected the range with a password or has been validated via NT permissions.

 Have questions or feedback about Office VBA or this documentation?
 Please see Office VBA support and feedback for guidance about the ways you can receive support and provide feedback.